joematthews/extreme-angular/README.md

 ### Continuous Integration (CI) Using GitHub Actions

-The [on-pull-request.yml](.github/workflows/on-pull-request.yml) action checks all files and run tests when a branch is pushed that is associated with a GitHub pull request.
+The [on-pull-request.yml](.github/workflows/on-pull-request.yml) workflow triggers [validate-code.yml](.github/workflows/validate-code.yml) to check all files and run tests when a pull request is opened or updated.

 Pull requests on GitHub cannot be merged until all checks and tests pass.
 The output of these workflows can found in the 'Actions' tab on the GitHub repository.